forenkay-coder/enkay-llm-chatclone/DEPLOYMENT.md

-# Deploying Enkay LLM ChatClone to Vercel
+# Deploying Enkay LLM ChatClone (enkay-llm-chatclone) to Vercel

-This guide will walk you through deploying your Enkay LLM ChatClone with Google Gemini integration to Vercel.
+This guide walks through deploying the enkay-llm-chatclone app with Google Gemini integration to Vercel.

 ## Prerequisites